Alexis-jg-Ryan/Alexis-jg-Ryan/README.md

 - 🌱 I’m currently learning Javascript, Node.js, Python, c++, Java
 - 📫 How to reach me alexisjgryan@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I heckin love golf.
+- ⚡ Fun fact: I love golf and love computers.

 <!---
 Alexis-jg-Ryan/Alexis-jg-Ryan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.